manuel-serrano/hiphop/doc/api.md

 Return a promise that resolves when the machine emits the signal named `ressig` and that rejects when the machine emits the signal named `rejsig`.
+The machine must define the two output signals `ressig` and `rejsig`.

 &#x2605; Example: [promise.hh.js](../test/promise.hh.js)